-The maximum original maturity of the contracts is 60 months and the weighted average original maturity is 49 months.
+The maximum original maturity of the all contracts in the securitization pool is 60 months and the weighted average original maturity is 49 months.
 The weighted average remaining term to maturity is 45 months.
 Thus, the weighted average seasoning of the initial portfolio is 4 months.

-The number of contracts included in the portfolio is 4,796.
-The largest obligor in the pool accounts for only 0.167% of the total portfolio amount, given the company's single obligor limits of maximum 3 contracts and EGP 700,000 of principal outstanding.
+The number of contracts included in the portfolio is 3,763.
+The largest obligor in the pool accounts for only 0.19% of the total portfolio amount, given the company's single obligor limit of maximum 3 contracts and EGP 700,000 of principal outstanding.
 The single obligor exposure is calculated on a consolidated basis for Contact Auto Credit and its subsidiaries.

-The portfolio is well diversified in terms of car make including a total of 38 different brands.
-The top 5 brands account for 65%, of the total principal outstanding of the pool, the top 10 - for a total of 84%, whereas the remaining 16% consist of less popular brands with concentrations below 3%.
+The portfolio is well diversified in terms of car make including a total of 35 different brands.
+The top 5 brands account for 64%, of the total principal outstanding of the pool, the top 10 - for a total of 87%, whereas the remaining 13% consist of less popular brands with concentrations below 3%.
 As different car brands exhibit different rates of depreciations, a diversified pool is more likely to experience stable depreciation rate and successful recoveries on defaulted contracts, if any.
-It is also worth noting that luxury brands (for the purposes of this report MERIS has used EGP 200,000 as the cut-off point between luxury and non-luxury cars) account for approximately 38% of the total outstanding principal amount of the portfolio, which is an indication of the relatively high credit quality of the obligors.
+It is also worth noting that luxury brands (for the purposes of this report MERIS has used EGP 200,000 as the cut-off point between luxury and non-luxury cars) account for approximately 46% of the total outstanding principal amount of the portfolio, which is an indication of the relatively high credit quality of the obligors.

-The securitized receivables bear a fixed interest rate, and the weighted average yield is 16.73% p.a.
-The obligors are geographically spread across Egypt; however, significant concentrations exist around the Greater Cairo area (approx. 63% of the total principal outstanding), followed by Alexandria (19%).
+The securitized receivables bear a fixed interest rate, and the weighted average yield is 16.74% p.a.
+The obligors are geographically spread across Egypt; however, significant concentrations exist around the Greater Cairo area (approx. 64% of the total principal outstanding), followed by Alexandria (18.5%).